Cabinet of Queensland

 The Cabinet of Queensland is the chief policy-making group of people within the Government of Queensland in Australia.
+Cabinet's decisions are given formal effect through acts of parliament, actions of the Queensland Executive Council or the executive powers held by ministers for the administration of their portfolios.
+All significant or sensitive policy decisions are determined in Cabinet.

 Composition

 The Cabinet has the same membership as the Executive Council: the Premier and ministers (including the Deputy Premier and Attorney-General).
 Assistant ministers, formerly called parliamentary secretaries, are not members.
+The Premier presides at all Cabinet meetings.